SpringXy/N1ckArg.github.io/README.md

       "nicholas": "Thanks you...",
-      "name": "My name...is important just like me...right?...", "lu lu": "I want you to know that I love you a lot...and I'm beyond happy to have you in my life man...thanks you...", };
+      "name": "My name...is important just like me...right?...", "lu lu": "I want you to know that I love you a lot...and I'm beyond happy to have you in my life man...thanks you...", "childhood": "I'm sorry for not being able to keep your smile and spark alive lil one...", "beautiful": "what I feel that I don't deserve to be called as..", "dream": "What I dream of quite often is with being able to not be scared of smiling or laughing", };

     function checkCode() {